VideoExpertsGroup/VXG.Media.SDK.Android/README.md

 # Media Player SDK for Android

-THIS IS A TRIAL VERSION OF VXG PLAYER SDK FOR ANDROID.
+THIS IS A TRIAL VERSION OF VXG MEDIA SDK FOR ANDROID.
 PLAYBACK IS LIMITED TO 2 MINS.

 READ MORE ABOUT VXG PLAYER SDK HERE: https://www.videoexpertsgroup.com/player-sdk/